Mitch-Pauwels/Azure-Entra-User-Management/tickets/SD-1023/SD-1023-new-user.md

 ---

 ### 2. Create and Assign Group

+> ⚠️ _Note: In a real production environment, the "Marketing Team" group would typically already exist as part of a predefined structure.
+In this lab, the group is created for demonstration and educational purposes._

 - Go to **Microsoft Entra ID > Groups > + New Group**
 - Create a **Security group** named `Marketing Team`
 - Set membership type to **Assigned**